- INSPIRATION

 In addition to wood’s climate-friendly attributes, Gert feels that one of its appealing aspects is the uncomplicated relationship so many people have with the material.
 Its decorative characteristics are deeply rooted and much loved.

-“As a material, wood has always been used for interiors as it provides a warmth and colour scale that is much appreciated in Scandinavia.
+“As a material, wood has always been used for interiors as it provides a warmth and color scale that is much appreciated in Scandinavia.
 Whitewashing also achieves the bright, fresh feeling that has long been in demand.
 More public buildings should be built of wood,” believes Gert Wingårdh, who also sees great possibilities for other public structures.

 “We are looking at projects with wooden road bridges and parking garages.
 These are not a reality as yet but they certainly will be within the near future.
 We see no limitations to what wood can achieve."